gnoverse/gnops/README.md

 - **`english/`**: English language content files, classified per article kind (showcase, guides, effective-gno).
 - **`i18n/`**: Internationalization files for supporting multiple languages.

-When adding or modifying content, ensure that your contributions align with the project's/front-matter structure and standards.
+When adding or modifying content, ensure that your contributions align with the project's / front-matter structure and standards.

+### Sections

+- **Effective gnops** - best practices and good habits relating to Gno node orchestration
+- **Guides** - standard tutorials that cover how to go from A to B
+- **Showcases** - show and tell, tool spotlight, setup showcase

 ## Installation